34 Wheelchair Sports You Should Know About

 31. Powerchair Football (Soccer)

-A fast-paced version of football played by powerchair users, with larger balls and modified chairs for ramming and dribbling.
+A fast-paced version of football played by powerchair users, with larger balls and modified chairs designed for ramming and ball control.

 32. Wheelchair Golf

-Adaptive golf carts and custom swings allow players to enjoy the full 18-hole experience.
+Adaptive golf carts and custom swing techniques allow players to enjoy the full 18-hole experience.
+Many courses now offer wheelchair-accessible options.

 33. Wheelchair Bowling